FriendlyCaptcha/friendly-docs/docs/enterprise/compliance-plus-add-on/single-sign-on.md

 ### Configuring the Default Role

-When a user logs in with SSO into the Friendly Captcha dashboard for the first time, the dashboard automatically creates a user account for them and assigns this new user to the Default Role (e.g. *Admin*, *Member*, etc).
+When a user logs in with SSO to the Friendly Captcha dashboard for the first time, the dashboard automatically creates a user account for them and assigns this new user to the Default Role (e.g. *Admin*, *Member*, etc).

 To configure the Default Role, go to the [Friendly Captcha Dashboard](https://app.friendlycaptcha.com/dashboard), navigate to the **Settings** page and find the **Single Sign-On (SSO)** area.
 Use the **Default Role** drop-down menu to select your desired option.
 See [Enhanced Access Control](./enhanced-access-control) for more information about creating more tailored roles to use here.